COVID-19: Response in the United States

 Our US Response

-As of May 28, there were 1,768,461 confirmed cases of COVID-19, and 103,330 deaths from the disease, in the United States.
-International Medical Corps is responding to the outbreak of coronavirus and COVID-19 in the US and globally, providing expertise, equipment, training, and triage and treatment services.
-Our multi-pronged approach, which ensures that at-risk countries and regions can prepare for and respond to potential outbreaks of the coronavirus, prioritises areas where the disease has spread or where healthcare systems and populations are particularly vulnerable.
+As of May 23, there were 83,290,712 cases of COVID-19, and 1,002,174 deaths from the disease, in the United States.
+International Medical Corps is responding to the outbreak of coronavirus and COVID-19 in the US by providing expertise, equipment, training, triage and treatment, and vaccination services.
+Our multi-pronged approach prioritizes areas where healthcare systems and populations are particularly vulnerable.
+International Medical Corps also is leveraging its decades of experience in cold-chain management and last-mile delivery of vaccines to assist with vaccination efforts in the US and abroad.

 - January 7: Chinese health authorities confirm that a cluster of pneumonia observed in the city of Wuhan is associated with a novel coronavirus, now called SARS-CoV-2.